 Speech and Debate

 The North Hollywood High Speech and Debate Team is a competition-based forensics team that utilizes skills of public speaking, debating, performing, and original writing to compete against students from all over the nation.
 Students may choose to compete in different types of "events," from Individual Events (speech) to Congress to different forms of Debate.
 Our team is highly active and welcomes both regular competitors and casual participants.
 Every year, some of our students go to state and national championships, and the prestigious Tournament of Champions.
-This year, one of our students was selected for the USA Debate Team and now represents our country all over the world as a member of the USA Debate Team.
+One of our students was selected for the USA Debate Team and now represents our country in tournaments all over the world and winning 3rd place at the World Schools Debate Championship in 2017.